sacrosby/vmw-sftp-backups/readme.md

 └── sddc/    # SDDC Manager backups

 ### Permissions
 There's a lot of reasons to keep permissions separate between the user who writes backups and the user who would be restoring.
-Here's how the permissions look once the script has built the services, users, and directories.
+Here's how the permissions look under one folder (vcsa) once the script has built the services, users, and directories and a backup has been sent.

 ![Backup Directory Permissions](./assets/folder-permissions1.png)